jacob-8/kitbook/packages/kitbook/src/docs/5-write-documentation.md

 ## Component Documentation

-To document a component titled `Button.svelte` add a sibling file titled `Button.md` and begin writing.
-Your documentation will automatically be included in the same page as any variants and compositions you've written for that component.
+To document a component titled `Button.svelte`, navigate to the component's page in Kitbook and click `Add Docs` which will add a sibling file titled `Button.md`.
+Begin writing and your documentation will automatically be included in the same page as any variants and compositions you've written for that component.

 ## Index Page